-Launched the COVID-19 Student Support Fund to provide emergency financial assistance to students in need.
+- Launched the COVID-19 Student Support Fund to provide emergency financial assistance to students in need.

-- Suspended or cancelled all on-campus events, gatherings and activities.
+- Suspended or cancelled all on-campus events, gatherings and non-essential activities.

 - Closed onsite library services and limited access to campus buildings.

 - Ceased all international and domestic work-related travel until further notice.

-- Increased onsite cleaning, hand sanitisers and promoted physical distancing principles, and good hygiene practices, through posters and social media.
+- Increased onsite cleaning, distributed hand sanitisers and promoted physical distancing principles, and good hygiene practices, through posters and social media.

 - Adhered to and promoted social distancing principles.

-- Continued VU services and functions by supporting staff to work remotely, as well as other options that best suit individual staff circumstances.
+- Continued VU services and functions by supporting staff to work remotely, as well as options that best suit individual staff circumstances.

 What we are doing

 - Responding quickly to Government advice and directions.

 - Keeping the VU community informed of important developments through these FAQs and other forms of communication.

 - Researching vaccine options with VU researchers, led by Professor Vasso Apostolopoulos, on the right path to find a COVID-19 vaccine.
 Support our appeal to fast-track the research from the laboratory to trials.

 - Providing financial support to students through our appeal and matching donations, dollar for dollar.
 Give to our student appeal.

 - Implementing measures to mitigate an outbreak, including measures around health, hygiene, and general wellbeing of the VU community.